Mobile Clinic Offers Accessible Medical Services

 By Catherine Cluett Pactol | Editor

+A new, mobile clinic, launched by the Molokai Community Health Center, will help increase access to telehealth services for Molokai residents with no internet, lack of mobility or other access challenges.
+The Mana Mobile Medical Clinic has an exam room, a restroom, vaccine refrigeration, a blood draw station and other medical integration.
+The clinic also has the technology and equipment to connect patients virtually through video appointments to off-island specialists – something MCHC CEO Helen Kekalia Wescoatt said became especially important during the pandemic.
 “At the peak of the Covid-19 pandemic, healthcare providers across the nation quickly adopted or expanded telehealth into the primary care setting, many for the first time ever,” she explained, via email.
 “Although many of us championed this movement toward technology, we quickly discovered that in rural and/or medically underserved communities, telehealth not only did NOT provide the access we imagined it would, but that in some cases, with some groups of the population, it actually broadened the health inequities that already existed prior to the pandemic.”